NateRiz/nateriz.github.io/_posts/2019-12-11-artifical-natural-selection.markdown

     return pow(sin(1.2 * x), 3) - sin(x)
 ```

 Next we'll add a selection scheme.
 There are many different selection schemes with their own use cases.
 For this I'll use [Tournament Selection](https://en.wikipedia.org/wiki/Tournament_selection).
 In tournament selection, we randomly select n individuals from the population and let them compete.
 The winner makes it to the next generation.
 We repeat this until we have a population for the next generation.
-In this case, divide the graph into 10 sections.
-All of the individuals in each section will compete, and one will win.
-The reason for this is to avoid local maxima.
-We will fill the remaining population with random organisms.
+In this case, we will have tourney sizes of n=2.
+We will only fill up 80% of the population pool and fill the rest with random organisms to prevent getting stuck at local maxima.

 ```Python
 from random import choice